 KCDC directors have approved a five year plan for its activities relating to the network of paths around Kingussie.
-The plan can be viewed below and it will be reviewed and updated from time-to-time to take into account any changes and progress on improving and maintaining the network.
+The plan can be viewed below and is reviewed and updated from time-to-time to take into account any changes and progress on improving and maintaining the network.

 The plan was devised following consultations amongst KCDC members and the group of volunteers that are involved with the path workdays that are carried out weekly.